Bonobos founder Andy Dunn to leave Walmart

-(Reuters) - Bonobos founder Andy Dunn said on Thursday he would leave Walmart Inc (WMT.N) early 2020, more than two years after the world’s largest retailer bought his online menswear brand.
+Dec 12 (Reuters) - Bonobos founder Andy Dunn said on Thursday he would leave Walmart Inc early 2020, more than two years after the world’s largest retailer bought his online menswear brand.

 The departure was announced via a LinkedIn post titled “A Love Letter to Walmart.”
 He did not provide details on his future plans or his last day at the company.